lino-framework/welfare/docs/tested/reception.rst

 ================= =============== =========================
 <BLANKLINE>

-TODO: For Hubert and Mélani the "Service" column says "None" because their `User.coaching_type` field are empty.
+TODO: For Hubert and Mélanie the "Service" column says "None" because their `User.coaching_type` field are empty.
 Why was this?